 What are Vascular Access Procedures?

 A vascular access procedure involves the insertion of a flexible and sterile thin plastic tube, or catheter, into a blood vessel to provide an effective method of drawing blood or delivering medications, blood products, or nutrition into a patient's bloodstream over a period of weeks, months or even years.

 A simple intravenous (IV) line is effective for short-term use, but is not suitable for long-term use.
-When an IV line is necessary for a longer period of time and/or a more secure venous access is necessary, a special catheter that is generally longer, called a central venous catheter, or a similar device can be used.
-The catheter can remain in place either temporarily (days) or long-term (weeks to years) so that it can be easily and repeatedly accessed over the necessary period of time without the need for repeat punctures to the patient.
+When an IV line is necessary for a longer period of time and/or a more secure venous access is necessary, a special catheter that is generally longer (called a central venous catheter), can be used.
+The catheter can remain in place either temporarily (days) or long-term (weeks to years) so that it can be easily and repeatedly accessed over the necessary period of time without the need for repeat skin punctures to the patient.
 For longer term access, the catheter is frequently tunneled partially or implanted completely beneath the skin to decrease the risk of infection.

 What are some common uses of the procedure?

 Vascular access procedures are performed when patients need:

 - Long-term intravenous (IV) feeding for nutritional support.

 - Hemodialysis, a process used to treat patients whose kidneys are not working properly.
 It involves a special machine and tubing that removes blood from the body, cleanses it of waste and extra fluid and then returns it back to the body.